yourbasic/api/README.md

 > and even introduce new features.
 But, if at all possibe,
 > **don't change the behavior**.

 This is the tough one.
-There are two major problems here:
+There are two major challenges here:

 - If you break this rule, you will break other people's code.
 - You need to get your API right at the very first attempt.